 What Christian says about being a Balkhi Foundation Scholar: “The Balkhi Foundation Scholarship has greatly improved my college experience by allowing me to explore my personal and career interests without worrying about finances.”

-Dylan Silverman-Barnes is currently attending the University of Central Arkansas and majoring in Dietetics.
+Dylan Silverman-Barnes is currently attending the University of Central Arkansas as a member of the Honors College and is majoring in Dietetics.
 Dylan graduated from Conway High School in Conway, Arkansas in the top 10% of his graduating class with a High Honors distinction.
 In high school, Dylan completed the Nutrition Career pathway, was dual enrolled, and was a member of National Honor Society, Key Club, Spanish Honor Society, and Beta Club.
 Dylan was also chosen as Co-Captain of his high school’s football team and served as the Athletic Committee Chairman for his high school’s Key Club.
-Dylan’s ultimate goal is to change the lives of student or professional athletes as well as members of the community by educating them about the full power of nutrition.
+Dylan’s ultimate goal is to change the lives of student or professional athletes as well as members of the community as a pharmacist.

 What Dylan says about being a Balkhi Foundation Scholar: “I am extremely blessed and honored to receive this scholarship and have my goals supported by the Balkhi Foundation.
 This foundation has an unbelievable amount of passion for student success!”